ietf-satp/draft-ietf-satp-core/draft-ietf-satp-core.md

 This is the format of the claim regarding the state of the asset in the origin network.
 The claim is network-dependent in the sense that different asset networks or systems may utilize a different asset locking (disablement) mechanism.

+The sender gateway provides the choice of the format to the receiver gateway.
+Mechanisms to establish this value between the sender and receiver gateways may be utilized prior commencing the SAT protocol.
+However, these are out of scope.

 ## Negotiation of Security Protocols and Parameters

 {: #satp-negotiation-params-sec}